wim-vdw/kubernetes-tests/README.md

 * additionalValuesFiles feature with helmCarts in Kustomize (version >=5.0.0 needed).
 * [kustomize/v5.0.0](https://github.com/kubernetes-sigs/kustomize/releases/tag/kustomize%2Fv5.0.0)
 * Reloader to perform rolling upgrade when ConfigMap data changes.

+## test10

+Test Kustomize Strategic Merging.
+In the standard JSON merge patch, JSON objects are always merged **but lists are always replaced**.
+Often that isn't what we want.
+To solve this problem, Strategic Merge Patch uses the go struct tag of the API objects to determine what lists should be merged and which ones should not.